-- 2. World Trade: an Overview - 3.
-Mercantilism, Smith, and Ricardo - 4.
-Growth and the Political Economy of Free Trade - 5.
+- 2. Trade Theory: Smith and Ricardo - 3.
+An Overview of Trade and Mercantilism - 4.
+Development and the Political Economy of Free Trade - 5.
 Interventionism: The Instruments of Trade Policy - 6.
 Globalization, Economic Development, and the Environment

 Part II: International Finance